frankframework/frank-manual/docs/source/testing/ladybug/downloadUpload/downloadUpload.rst

 Save and Load Test Scripts
 ==========================

 The previous subsection :ref:`capture` explained how reports in Ladybug can be captured into test scripts.
 Test scripts can be run any time, allowing you to do regression tests.
-This section explains how to save test scripts to your PC and how to upload saved tests again.
+This section explains how to save test scripts to your laptop and how to upload saved tests again.

 Please do the following: